geiszla/BoxHero/README.md

 * build_client.js

    Code that generates "www/bundle.js" - by translating and packing the react elements together - and "www/styles.css".
-If "npm run edit" command is used it runs every time the code changes updating the bundle.js file.
+If "yarn run edit" command is used it runs every time the code changes updating the bundle.js file.

 * build_server.js